jbielick/kona/README.md

 What is it?
 ----

-Kona is currently under development, but will be published on [NPM](https://www.npmjs.com/package/kona) as features are developed.
+Kona is currently under development, but is published on [NPM](https://www.npmjs.com/package/kona) and on the road to 1.0.

-Kona is an application framework.
-It's mission is to make developing really fast Node.js applications fun and productive.
-It's a framework that works as fast as you do after a cup of coffee in the morning.
+Kona is micro MVC application framework that puts the tools in your hands to get up and running fast.
+It's mission is to make developing really fast Node.js applications fun and productive, leveraging the generator-based middleware transport offered by [Koa](koajs/koa).

-Kona's focus is loosely-coupled simplicity.
+Kona's focus is simplicity; it's a thin layer of the application structure you're used to with room for growing.
-There aren't a million configurations (yet), you can't use your own middleware in place of ours, you don't need 5 json documents to tell it how to start.
-The basis of the entire application is [Koa.js](https://github.com/koajs/koa) and the middleware stack is made up of simple, efficient and modular components.
+There aren't a million configurations (yet), you can't swap out the core middleware, you don't need 5 json documents to tell it how to start.
+The core of framework stack is [Koa.js](https://github.com/koajs/koa) and the middleware stack in Kona is made up of vetted, simple, efficient and modular components.
 Not sure how Koa works?
 [Kick-Off-Koa](https://github.com/koajs/kick-off-koa) may help.

 Kona uses ES6 [Generator Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) -- part of the
-ECMAScript 6 proposal bringing the use of generators (functions that suspend execution and yield to another before continuing) to javascript.
-This allows your controller (and other) code to perform asynchronous tasks while writing your code as if it were synchronous.
+ECMAScript 6 draft-standard.
+This allows your controller (and other) code to perform asynchronous tasks while writing your code _as if it were synchronous_.
 A database query function is as simple as `var users = yield User.findAll();`.
 Make sure to checkout the [Koa workshop](https://github.com/koajs/workshop) or [this helpful video](http://knowthen.com/episode-2-understanding-javascript-generators/) if you're new to generators.

-Installation:
+Getting Started:
 ----

-You'll need Yeoman generator to generate a kona application.
-Use the `-g` option to install it globally so you can use the command-line interface!
+You'll need [Yeoman](http://yeoman.io/generators/) to generate a new kona application.
+The `-g` option tells npm to install it globally so you can use the command-line interface and interact with the kona generator.
+Next, you'll need [generator-kona](https://github.com/jbielick/generator-kona) so Yeoman can generate the kona application code.
+Install this globally as well with the `-g` option so Yeoman can find it.

-`npm install -g yo`

-Next, you'll want to install the [generator-kona](https://github.com/jbielick/generator-kona) generator so Yeoman can generate the kona application.
-Install this globally as well with the `-g` option.
+You can install them together like this:

-`npm install -g generator-kona`
+`> npm install -g yo generator-kona`

 Now you've got yeoman and the kona application generator.
 Just generate a new kona application to get started.

-`yo kona myNewApp`
+`> yo kona myNewApp`

-The kona application generator will build an application in the directory `myNewApp`.
+The kona application generator will build an application in the directory `./myNewApp`.
 It will then run `npm install` and `bower install` to install the server and client dependencies you need to run your new application.

-Now let's enter the the app directory with `cd myNewApp`
+Now let's enter the the app directory with `cd myNewApp`.

-The generator will also install the `kona` module locally in your `node_modules` folder.
+You're ready to go!

-To start the kona application, just use the command-line interface like so to start the server:
+To start the kona application, just use the npm script or `node` with the `--harmony` flag to start the server:

-`./node_modules/.bin/kona server`
+`npm start` or `node --harmony app.js`.

 ![example app generation][cli]

-[cli]: http://i.imgur.com/Mbf0jWz.gif "Usage: generate a kona app"
+[cli]: http://i.imgur.com/Mbf0jWz.gif "Getting Started: Generate a kona application"

 Environment